thisnamewasnottaken/VBAMagic/README.md

-# About thistoolbeltwasleftbehind
+# About ttwlb
-thistoolbeltwasleftbehind is a set of shortcuts, subroutines, notes and knicknacks for use in Office VBA and Python.
+A set of shortcuts, subroutines, notes and knicknacks for automation in the officeusing Microsoft Office VBA and Python.

 Some are original, others were adapted from sources, none of these big enough to warrant anything more than this.